dyorg/slim-token-authentication/README.md

 ]));
 ```

-This error function is called when `TokenAuthentication` catch an throwable class that implements `UnauthorizatedExceptionInterface`.
+This error function is called when `TokenAuthentication` catch an throwable class that implements `UnauthorizedExceptionInterface`.

 ### Secure